Fernwood, Greater Victoria: Community

-The neighbourhood is enlivened by 3 vibrant schools with active extra-curricular programs, community celebrations, and involved Parent Advisory Councils: Victoria High School designed by C.E.
+The neighbourhood is enlivened by three schools with active extra-curricular programs, community celebrations, and involved Parent Advisory Councils: Victoria High School designed by C.E.
 Watkins Architect (the oldest public high school west of Winnipeg and north of San Francisco), Central Middle School, and George Jay Elementary.
 Several registered preschools and day care programs also nurture young families in the area.

 The Compost Education Centre, two allotment gardens, and Spring Ridge Commons (a permaculture garden) are community-initiated projects that contribute to the character of the area.
 Fernwood is also home to many wellness and recreational groups, including the Fernwood Football Association (soccer).

 Since 1979, Fernwood Neighbourhood Resource Group (Fernwood NRG) has provided child care, family support programs, and recreational activities through the Fernwood Community Centre.
 Fernwood NRG opened the Cornerstone Cafe and the Cornerstone Building affordable housing apartments in 2006, and in 2008 opened Park Place affordable housing apartments.
 In 2013, Fernwood NRG opened Studio 1313 Hair Design.
-These social enterprises continue to be operated by Fernwood NRG with all proceeds re-invested into neighbourhood programs and services (including events like FernFest & Telephone Pole Painting).
+Some of these social enterprises continue to be operated by Fernwood NRG, with all proceeds re-invested into neighbourhood programs and services (including events like FernFest, while other assets have been sold.
 The Fernwood Community Centre is home to a Community Orchard & Kitchen Garden Pilot Project.
 These projects demonstrate new ways of growing food in the City of Victoria in visible, public places.

-The Fernwood Community Association facilitates land use discussions (between developers, residents, and the city), oversees emergency preparedness and safety issues, operates the two neighbourhood allotment gardens, and provides meeting space in Little Fernwood Hall for various community gatherings including Cafe Sympatico and recovery support groups.
+The Fernwood Community Arts Association (FCAA), formerly the Fernwood Community Association (FCA), facilitates land use discussions (between developers, residents, and the city), oversees emergency preparedness and safety issues, operates the two neighbourhood allotment gardens, and provides meeting space in Little Fernwood Hall for various community gatherings and all-ages musical performances.

-Fernwood is known throughout the city as a particularly warm, creative, and engaged neighbourhood.
+Fernwood is known throughout the city as a vibrant, creative, and engaged neighbourhood.
 Fernwood is sometimes referred to as 'funky Fernwood' for its creative spirit and community vibe.

-The 'Fernwood Murder' of crows roosts on Walnut street before nightfall during the summer and is noted on the Fernwood Community Map.
+The crow is often called the mascot of Fernwood.
+The 'Fernwood Murder' of crows roosts on Walnut Street before nightfall during the summer and is noted on the Fernwood Community Map.